adferrand/docker-backuppc/README.md

 - **username:** backuppc
 - **password:** password

-You can then test your BackupPC instance.
+Then you can test your BackupPC instance.

 BackupPC configuration and pool are persisted as anonymous data containers (see [Data persistency](#data-persistency)) with a weak control over it.
 Moreover BackupPC Admin Web UI is accessed from the unsecured HTTP protocol, exposing your user/password and data you could retrieve from the UI (see [UI SSL encryption](#ui-ssl-encryption)).